icelandico/geodev_site/src/lib/content/blog/typescript-conditional-types.md

 ---
-templateKey: blog-post
-title: "Typescript: Conditional types "
+category: Typescript
+date: 2024-12-26 14:50:00+00:00
+description: Discover the power of conditional types in TypeScript.
+Learn how to declare types based on conditions, making your code more flexible and dynamic.
+Enhance your TypeScript skills with practical examples.
 slug: typescript conditional types
-date: 2024-12-26T14:50:00.000Z
-category: Typescript
 tag:
 - typescript
 - javascript
+templateKey: blog-post
+title: 'Typescript: Conditional types '
 ---

 Writing conditions in our code is one of the most utilized functionalities of the programming languages we are writing in.
 Even though I've been using Typescript for several years now I did not realize that it allows me to write conditional types.
 I find it one of the most unique features of the Typescript so far.

 For some use cases in our code we cannot declare the particular type yet (like `string` or `number`).
 This is a situation where conditional types comes in handy.